It is a decision that may take years for some to make. Maryam Yusofshares the turning point in her life when she decided to wear the hijab for good.

 I started wearing the hijab on the first day of Ramadan in 2010, a few months before I turned 20.

 Since then, many people have asked me why I decided to wear the hijab.
 My answer was always ‘because I felt ready and I wanted to’, which is easier than to explain the multi-faceted reasons why I made up my mind to wear the hijab.

-Because truthfully, it wasn’t just one single, simple reason, but a combination of things that made me realise that this was something I had to do, and which I decided to embrace.
+Because truthfully, it wasn’t just one single, simple reason, but a combination of things that made me realize that this was something I had to do, and which I decided to embrace.